Households in temporary accommodation at highest level in almost 20 years

 This figure rose by 8.1% from the same quarter last year.

-Households with children in this situation increased 14.1% from the same quarter last year, to 9,820 households.
+Households with children in this situation increased 14.1% from the same quarter last year, to 9,820.

 A total of 31,800 households were assessed as being threatened with homelessness.